 Statutory annual leave

 You’re entitled to 5.6 weeks' paid holiday (statutory annual leave) a year.

 Your 5.6 weeks’ legal minimum holiday is usually made up of:

 + 8 days (which can be the year's bank holidays) = 1.6 weeks

-If you work part time, you’re entitled to at least 5.6 weeks' paid holiday in proportion to the hours you worked ('pro rata').
+If you work part time, you’re still entitled to 5.6 weeks' paid holiday, just in proportion to the hours you work ('pro rata').

 You can work this out by the number of days you work a week x 5.6.

 For example, if you work 3 days a week, you’re entitled to 16.8 days’ paid holiday (3 x 5.6) a year.